orbitalquark/textadept/docs/api.md

 †: If you prefer ^Z to suspend, you can bind it to [`ui.suspend()`](#ui.suspend).

+‡: Some versions of Linux intercept this for Unicode input.

-‡: Only on Windows or the GTK version on Linux.
+§: Only on Windows or the GTK version on Linux.

 ---